 Use these three toolkit documents alongside Land Registry title documents and plans, details of chain progression, sales particulars and proof of funds and/or a mortgage agreement in principle.

 This is a vital tool in ensuring you meet your legal obligations under the Consumer Protection from Unfair Trading Regulations, and can help reduce fall throughs where a buyer discovers an issue that can impact their decision to purchase.

 Stakeholders from across the sector formed the Transaction Reform Group to find ways of speeding up the buying and selling process.
 A Memorandum of Sale is sent to all parties as soon as a sale is agreed in principle.

 Have the buyer complete a written declaration of offer rather than accepting it verbally so that you have clarification of their financial position and circumstances of selling so that this can then be shared with all parties, excluding confidential information, making everything transparent.

 Simon Wilkinson, The Wilkinson Partnership

-Simon runs through the benefits of using our Sales Protocol Toolkit.
-The toolkit encourages agents and vendors to work together to get the property market and sale ready.
+Discover the benefits of using the Sales Protocol Toolkit which takes a fresh look at transactions, encouraging agents and vendors to work together from the get-go to get the property both market ready and sale ready.

 A recent case where a surveyor failed to identify serious remedial issues has highlighted the importance of using Propertymark’s Sales Protocol Toolkit to help minimise potential misconduct when selling a property.